prerakpanwar/portfo/README.md

-# portfolio
+# Portfolio

---This portfolio is not completed yet but u can submit form using https://prerak.pythoneverywhere.com --Components.html is not required.
+--This portfolio is not completed yet but u can submit form using https://prerak.pythoneverywhere.com

+--Components.html file is not required.